Fabbbe/hawk/doc/scene.md

       "x,y,z".
     - *rotation*: The rotation of the object.
     - *path*: Path to a .obj file.
+    - *event*: A number corresponding to the event type followed by a string of data (e.g. a path).
+"1,res/scenes/corridor.scn"

 + **light**
     - *position*: The light position in 3D space with three floats